knime-ip/knip-externals/README.md

 ### Requirements:

-To be able to build this project the following projects must be installed via maven beforehand:
+To be able to build this project, the following projects must be installed via maven beforehand:

 - [knip-imglib2-ops](https://github.com/knime-ip/knip-imglib2-ops)